tomkerkhove/promitor/docs/configuration/v1.x/runtime.md

 This article covers an overview of all the knobs that you can tweak to align the runtime with your needs.

-Promitor runtime is configured by mounting a volume to `/config/runtime.yaml`.
+Promitor runtime is configured by mounting the configuration to a volume.

+Depending on the operating system, it need to be available on :

+- `/config/runtime.yaml` for Linux
+- `c:/config/runtime.yaml` for Windows

 We provide the capability to override te runtime YAML via [environment variables](#overriding-configuration-with-environment-variables), if you have the need for it.